krystianhub/StayAwake/README.md

 ## Configuration

 Binary comes with a default configuration.
-However, it can be overridden by **[.env](.env)** file residing in the same location as the binary itself.
+However, it can be overridden by creating **[.env](.env)** file in the same location as the binary itself.

 There are only 4 available configuration properties: